 - Identify the presenting condition

-Sally is a rehabilitation clinical nurse specialist and nurse educator and teaches in Diploma of Nursing.
+Sally Moyle is a Rehabilitation Nurse Educator and has completed her Masters of Nursing (Clinical Nursing and Teaching).
 She is passionate about education in nursing so we can become the best nurses possible.
-Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, oncology, emergency, aged care and general surgery.
+Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, emergency, aged care, and general surgery.